Safin-Sarker/Container-Networks/README.md

 ![Network Topology](topology.png)

-> Save your network diagram as `topology.png` in this project folder to display it here.

 ### Text-Based Topology

 [ red ] <---> [ br0 ] <---> [ route ] <---> [ br1 ] <---> [ blue ] 10.11.0.2 10.11.0.1 10.12.0.1 10.12.0.2